Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

   	.Digit_Decided
    		ret

-There are `%Macros` in addition to Functions, which can have parameters as part of the call, but can only be called once per frame.
+There are `%macro`s in addition to Functions, which can have parameters as part of the call, but can only be called once per frame.
 Since we are drawing 4 Digits to the Screen, we'll need to make a Function.
 We can then _Call_ said Function 4 times inside of a Macro, once each Frame to Draw the Whole Score.
 Since `b` and `c` are always available to us, we can use these as parameters by storing them before we make our Function Call.

-	%macro% Draw_Score
+	%macro Draw_Score
 	ld ones_digit
 	st c
 	callf Draw_Digit
 	ld b
 	st ones_digit_sprite_address
 	ld c
 	st ones_digit_sprite_address+1
 	...
 	P_Draw_Sprite XPos, YPos, ones_digit_sprite_address
-        %end%
+	%end

 We could similarly use `b` and `c` as return values, without needing to allocate space for more variables.
 Then, all we need to do is determine where to draw each digit.
 Let's assign a Sprite Address for each, as seen above: